 NPM1 is the most commonly mutated gene in adult AML, present in approximately 25-35% of cases8, making it an essential biomarker to help further understand MRD in AML.
-Our bait designs and use of unique molecule identifiers (UMIs) delivers exceptional coverage uniformity, enabling reliable detection of all target regions for key AML-biomarkers recommended by leading KOLs and ELN guidelines4 including NPM1 (Figure 1).
+Our bait designs and use of unique molecule identifiers (UMIs) delivers exceptional coverage uniformity, enabling reliable detection as low as 0.01% VAF of all target regions for key AML-biomarkers recommended by leading KOLs and ELN guidelines4 even for key targets such as NPM1 (Figure 1).